 The voluntary markets are the general name for all voluntary verified carbon emission reduction offsets.
 The main objective for acquiring Verified Emission Reduction (VER) credits is to neutralise your carbon footprint, mainly motivated by Corporate Social Responsibility (CSR) and public relations.

-The Voluntary Carbon Market allows private investors, governments, non-governmental organisations, and businesses to purchase carbon credits to compensate for their emissions voluntarily.
+The Voluntary Carbon Market allows private investors, governments, non-governmental organisations, and businesses to purchase carbon credits to offset their hard-to-abate emissions voluntarily.
 Companies can purchase carbon offsets from verified suppliers to neutralise their environmental impact.

 As efforts increase to make the global economy carbon neutral, the demand for voluntary carbon offsets could continue to rise.
 Based on the stated demand for carbon credits and demand forecasts from experts researched by the Taskforce on Scaling Voluntary Carbon Markets (TSVCM), McKinsey & Company estimates that the annual global demand for carbon credits could reach as much as 1.5 to 2.0 gigatonnes of carbon dioxide (GtCO2) in 2030 and 7 to 13 GtCO2 in 2050.